TejasMedade/Online-Shopping-System/README.md

 The primary goal of the Shopper's Club API is to provide customers with a seamless shopping experience.
 With this API, customers can easily find and purchase products without any hassle, making it an ideal solution for e-commerce platforms looking to improve their customer experience.

-The API's Services  will be used by the **two** categories of users:

-- **Admin (Administrator)**

-- **User (Customer)**

-## Features

- - **Authentication and Authorization:** Implementing user and admin validation and authentication for secure transactions, using JWT token-based authentication.

-- **CRUD operations:** Enabling CRUD operations for managing products and orders, including adding, updating, viewing, and deleting products and customer - accounts.
-- **Product browsing and cart management:** Allowing customers to browse products and save them to a cart for future purchase, as well as updating and deleting products from the cart.
-- **Order management:** Enabling customers to place, view, and cancel orders with filtering options, and for administrators to view all orders and customers.
-- **Database management:** Providing functionality for administrators to manage the database, including adding, updating, and deleting products and administrators.
-- **Exception handling:** Implementing simplified exception handling for easy understanding of errors.
-- **Search and Filtering:** Search and filter functionality for orders, customers and products for ease of use.
-- **Pagination:** Pagination feature allows to navigate through large amount of data easily
-- **Data Transfer Objects:** Custom Request and Response Data Transfer Objects for all HTTP Requests to improve the overall performance of the API.
-- **User-Friendly Experience:** The primary objective of the API is to provide a simple and user-friendly experience for customers and administrators.

 ## Tech Stack